 Find Early Voting Locations

 You can vote early at any Bexar County polling location — you are not limited to your home precinct.
-For the full list of early voting locations and hours, visit the Bexar County Elections Department.
+The 50 locations below are open Monday, May 18 through Friday, May 22, 2026, from 7:00 AM to 7:00 PM, with one exception noted below.

-Map may not reflect final locations.
-Confirm your polling place with the Bexar County Elections Department.
+Always confirm your polling place with the Bexar County Elections Department before heading out.

 Castle Hills City Hall209 Lemonwood, Castle Hills 78213

-Christian Family Baptist Church1589 Grossenbacher Rd, San Antonio 78245
+Christian Family Baptist Church1589 Grosenbacher, San Antonio 78245

 Leon Valley Conference Center6421 Evers Rd, Leon Valley 78238